Door County Maritime Museum, Sturgeon Bay, WI

 January – April: 10am – 4pm

-Museum CLOSED for Thanksgiving, Christmas and New Year’s Day
+Museum CLOSED Thanksgiving Day, Christmas Eve, Christmas Day and New Year’s Day.

 Children 4 & under – Free

 Seniors (65 years plus) & Retired Military – $12

 Active Military (and up to five family members) – Free

 Museums for All is a national, branded access program that encourages individuals of all backgrounds to visit museums regularly and build lifelong museum habits.
 Through Museums for All, those receiving food assistance (SNAP benefits) can gain free or reduced admission to more than 400 museums throughout the United States simply by presenting their SNAP EBT (Supplemental Nutrition Assistance Program Electronic Benefit Transfer) card.
 Museums for All is an initiative of the Institute of Museum and Library Services, a federal agency based in Washington, DC.
 For Museums for All, DCMM will provide a discounted admission of $2 per person for up to four people to the Sturgeon Bay and Gills Rock museum locations.

 The historic, restored tugboat John Purves is open for tours May – October.
 Tug tours are only available as guided tours.

 Ages 4 and up – $8